This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Have I ever told you the story about how I lost 80 pounds?
 Well, in case you’re new around here and , here’s the short and skinny.
 I lost 80 pounds in 2010 walking every day and eating better.
 That’s all.
 Oh, but wait.
 I forgot to tell you the part about how I ate a chocolate chip cookie every day.

 You see the problem is we are wired to think our lives have to be all or nothing.
-You either eat ALL HEALTHY or ALL UNHEALTHY.
-But who ever said you couldn't eat somewhere in between?
-That in between, in my opinion, is the sweet spot.
+You either eat all healthy or all unhealthy.
+But who ever said you couldn’t eat somewhere in between?
+That in between is the sweet spot!
 You get a little bit of everything without over or under doing it.

-That peanut butter gives the cookies an extra buzz of nutty flavor.
-I mean who doesn't love a cookie packed with chocolate and peanut butter?
-They're my two favorite cookies combined into one.
+That peanut butter powder gives the cookies an extra buzz of nutty flavor.
+I mean who doesn’t love a cookie packed with chocolate and peanut butter?
+They’re my two favorite cookies combined into one!

-Even better, these Chocolate Peanut Butter Protein Cookies weigh in at only 69 calories with almost 6 grams of protein each.
-Now that's what I call a cookie jackpot!
-Now go make a batch and stop thinking you're on a diet.
+Even better, these peanut butter cookies with protein weigh in at only 69 calories with almost 6 grams of protein each.
+Now that’s what I call a cookie jackpot!
+Nothing wrong with a regular cookie, but always a win when you can make a low calorie peanut butter cookie.
+Now go make a batch and stop thinking you’re on a diet!

 Chocolate Peanut Butter Protein Cookies